dgaydukov/cert-aws/sa/files/sa.md

 ###### Inspector
 It's automated security assessment service that test the network accessibility of your ec2 and apps running on them.
+Plz note that it designed to ec2 only, so you can't use it to perform security assessment of API gateway, lambda and so on.
 You install agent on your OS, and it collects data and send it to inspector for analyzing.
 Assessment template - configuration based on which inspector validates your system.

 ###### Neptune